-The following table sets forth (i) the capitalization of H&S Inc. at December 31, 1998 on an actual basis, (ii) the capitalization of the combined Company on a pro forma basis to reflect, among other matters, the Merger and (iii) the capitalization of the Company on a pro forma as adjusted basis to reflect the foregoing matters as well as (a) receipt by the Company of the net proceeds from the sale of shares of Common Stock offered hereby at a price of \$14.00 per share (after deducting underwriting discounts, commissions and estimated offering expenses) and the Employee Share Purchase and (b) the application of the net proceeds from the Common Stock offered hereby as described under "Use of Proceeds" and the application of the proceeds of the Employee Share Purchase.
+The following table sets forth (i) the capitalization of H&S Inc. at December 31, 1998 on an actual basis, (ii) the capitalization of the combined Company on a pro forma basis to reflect, among other matters, the Merger and (iii) the capitalization of the Company on a pro forma as adjusted basis to reflect the foregoing matters as well as (a) receipt by the Company of the net proceeds from the sale of shares of Common Stock offered hereby at an assumed price of \$15.00 per share, the midpoint of the estimated range of the initial public offering price (after deducting underwriting discounts, commissions and estimated offering expenses) and (b) the application of the net proceeds therefrom as described under "Use of Proceeds."
 This table should be read in conjunction with the Consolidated Financial Statements of each of H&S Inc. and HSI and the Notes thereto and the Unaudited Pro Forma Condensed Consolidated Financial Data and the Notes thereto included elsewhere in the Prospectus.

 At December 31, 1998

 Company Pro Forma (1)

 (in thousands)

-Cash and cash equivalents \$10,428 ===== \$ 31,969 ======
+Cash and cash equivalents \$10,428 ====== •

-Total debt \$29,697 \$ 41,917
+Total debt \$29,697 \$ 41,917 \$

-Mandatorily redeemable common stock(2)
+Mandatorily redeemable common $stock(2)$

 Stockholders' equity: Common Stock, par value \$.01 per share, 100,000,000 shares authorized, 10,828,274 shares issued and outstanding, 15,194,941 shares issued and outstanding as adjusted(3) 108 152

-10,000,000 shares authorized, payable as adjusted, no shares issued and outstanding Additional paid-in capital 80,124 (1,089) 132,102 (1,089)
+Preferred Stock, par value \$.01 per share, 10,000,000 shares authorized, payable as adjusted, no shares issued and outstanding

+Additional paid-in capital 80,124 126,216

+Cumulative translation adjustment Unrealized gain on available for sale , (1,089)

+investments 1,686

+Treasury stock (16,471) (16,471)

-investments Treasury stock Retained earnings 1,686 (16,471) 18,037 (16,471) 18,037
+Retained earnings 18,037 18,037

-Total stockholders' equity 82,395 134,417
+Total stockholders' equity 82,395 128,531

-Total capitalization \$74,308 ====== \$124,312 \$134,417 ======
+Total capitalization \$74,308 ====== \$124,312

-(1) For a discussion of the pro forma adjustments, see "Unaudited Pro Forma Condensed Consolidated Balance Sheet."

-(2) H&S Inc.'s common stock and HSI's Class A common stock were subject to and the Company's Common Stock is subject to mandatory repurchase agreements which require the classification of such common stock as mandatorily redeemable common stock.
-The agreements relating to the Common Stock will terminate upon consummation of the Offering and the Common Stock will be reclassified as stockholders' equity.

-(3) Includes 666,667 shares that may be purchased by certain employees of the Company under the GlobalShare Plan pursuant to the Employee Share Purchase, but excludes up to 735,000 shares issuable pursuant to options that may be granted under the GlobalShare Plan to such employees in connection with the Employee Share Purchase and approximately 855,000 shares issuable pursuant to options to be issued to employees at completion of the Offering.
+- (1) For a discussion of the pro forma adjustments, see "Unaudited Pro Forma Condensed Consolidated Balance Sheet." - (2) H&S Inc.'s common stock and HSI's Class A common stock were subject to and the Company's Common Stock is subject to mandatory repurchase agreements which require the classification of such common stock as mandatorily redeemable common stock.
+The agreements relating to the Common Stock will terminate upon consummation of the Offering and the Common Stock will be reclassified as stockholders' equity. - (3) Includes 666,667 shares that may be purchased by certain employees of the Company under the GlobalShare Plan pursuant to the Employee Share Purchase, but excludes up to 735,000 shares issuable pursuant to options that may be granted under the GlobalShare Plan to such employees in connection with the Employee Share Purchase and approximately 855,000 shares issuable pursuant to options to be issued to employees at completion of the Offering.
 Does not include 1,465,000 shares of Common Stock available for future issuance under the Company's incentive plans.